RC Planes for Beginners

 After you decide which RC airplane kit will work for you, it's time to hit the field!
 Here are some concepts to keep in mind:

 - Wind: The calmer the air, the better.
 With gusting winds, you will have little control over your RC plane.
 Make sure to look outside at how fast the trees are moving or take a look at the weather report before heading out.

 - Taking Flight: Always launch your RC plane into the wind.
 Placing the model in front of you with the nose of the plane lined up at the horizon, gently toss your RC plane upward.

 - Environment: Make sure you do not fly in a circle around you.
 It is a best practice to keep your RC plane in front of you at all times.
 Develop a healthy distance between you, observers, and your plane to avoid compromising safety.

 As RC enthusiasts ourselves, A Main Hobbies understands learning to fly a RC plane can be challenging but ultimately, rewarding.
-For more tips and tricks, be sure to head over to our community forums.
-You can also contact us with any questions.
+Feel free to contact us with any questions.